CalvinL15/Artificial-Intelligence-Winter-2020/hw2/README.md

 # HW2 of Artificial Intelligence Course

-## It is another assignmen based on the classic Berkeley CS188 course: implementation of reflex agent, minimax, AB-pruning and expectimax.
+## It is another assignment based on the classic Berkeley CS188 course: an implementation of reflex agent, minimax, AB-pruning and expectimax.

 In this repo, only the edited file is provided.